 Moreover, livestock grazing is still an important activity in the region.
-Donnieh cluster one is known for its pastures especially in the highlands which attract shepherd from outside the area.
-However, there are increasing complaints regarding the practices of shepherds in forests which are damaging the environment because of the goat livestock grazing on trees and buds thus affecting the health and sustainability of the forest cover..
-There are around 19000 goats, sheep and beehives with beekeepers.
-Domestic animal farming is almost disappearing.
+Donnieh cluster two is known for its pastures especially in the highlands which attract shepherd from outside the area.
+However, there are increasing complaints regarding the practices of shepherds in forests which are damaging the environment because of the goat livestock grazing on trees and buds thus affecting the health and sustainability of the forest cover.
+The cluster also houses a number of agro-food activities such as beekeeping and the manufacturing of honey and wax.

 Regarding the industrial sector, it is witnessing a relative growth and diversified activities.
-Donnieh cluster one contains artisanal establishments, of which 88% are small-size establishments.
-The most common types of industries in this sector are individual and family establishments.
-There are no big industries in the cluster where the small factories are all based on animal production such as cream, yogurt, ice cream, natural honey and sweets.
+In addition, Donnieh cluster two contains artisanal establishments, of which most of them are small-size establishments.
+The most common types of investments in this sector are individual and family establishments.
+There are no big industries in Donnieh cluster two.
+The small factories are all based on animal production such as cream, yogurt, natural honey and sweets.
+The villages of this cluster rely on woodcutting, the production of coal (especially in Jayroun and Qarne), and livestock breeding, in addition to agriculture

 Besides, the vast majority of trade establishments are concentrated in the commercial centre or all along the main roads of large towns.
-Most of villages lack any trade activity.
+Most of the villages lack any trade activity due to the lack of development and their isolated locations.
 The decline in the number of permanent residents has given markets a seasonal aspect, which partially explains the creation of commercial projects and establishments outside the region of Donnieh.